-Potential or actual problems arising from a related outside employment agreement (excepting in cases of conflict of interest) are to be resolved by discussion between the employee and the employee's immediate supervisor, with the college dean or other appropriate second-level supervisor providing final review and resolution if necessary.
-While all outside employment activity should be discussed with the immediate supervisor for communication purposes, activities possessing one or both of the following characteristics should be reported through completion of the Outside Activity Form.
+Potential or actual problems arising from a related outside activity (excepting in cases of conflict of interest) are to be resolved by discussion between the employee and the employee's immediate supervisor, with the college dean or other appropriate second-level supervisor providing final review and resolution if necessary.
+All outside activity for compensation must be discussed with the immediate supervisor for communication purposes and must be reported through completion of the Outside Activity Form.